 Please read my article if you wish to grow your own plants.
 They also grow very well in a container and are so easy to care for with such a bountiful reward.

 (Organic) "Strawberry Fields Forever" ~ John Lennon

 Pesticides & Chemicals Used by Farmers

 For the past few years strawberries have been the top Fruit on the Dirty Dozen pesticide residual list.
-Here is a list of the top 50 chemicals used on strawberries in California, USA in 2012 including chlorpyrifos, captan, malathion and naled.
+A Shopper's Guide to Pesticides in Produce (EWG).
+Here are three of the chemicals used on strawberries in California, USA in 2012 including chlorpyrifos, captain, malation and ...

 If you are going to share your bounty, organic is the best treat.